Arson in royal dockyards

 Arson in royal dockyards and armories was a criminal offence in the United Kingdom and the British Empire.
 It was among the last offences that were punishable by capital punishment in the United Kingdom.
 The crime was created by the Dockyards etc. Protection Act 1772 (12 Geo.
 3. c.
 24) passed by the Parliament of Great Britain, which was designed to prevent arson and sabotage against vessels, dockyards, and arsenals of the Royal Navy.

-It remained one of the few capital offences after reform of the death penalty in 1861, and remained in effect even after the death penalty was permanently abolished for murder in 1969.
+It remained one of the few capital offences after reform of the death penalty by the Offences against the Person Act 1861 (24 & 25 Vict. c.
+100), and remained in effect even after the death penalty was permanently abolished for murder by the Murder (Abolition of Death Penalty) Act 1965 in 1969.
 However, it was eliminated by the Criminal Damage Act 1971.

 Passage

 The Dockyards &c.
 Protection Act 1772 was passed in order to protect military materiel from damage.
 At the time, ships were built of flammable oak wood and tar, and the naval yards were full of these supplies.
 Punishment for violating the act was a death sentence without benefit of clergy.